On Lichnerowicz sharp distance-regular graphs: Amply regular Terwilliger graphs with positive curvature

 According to Lemma \ref{cor:1.16.6}, $\overline{G(\gamma)}$ is the pentagon or the Petersen graph.
 If $\overline{G(\gamma)}$ is the Petersen graph, then we have $\bar{n}=10$ and $\bar{d}=3$, violating the inequality \eqref{n1}.
 Thus, $\overline{G(\gamma)}$ must be the pentagon.
 So, $\bar{\alpha}=0$.
 According to Theorem \ref{thm:1.16.3}, we have $s \leq \bar{\alpha} + 1 =1$.
 Therefore, $s=1$, which implies that $\overline{G(\gamma)}=G(\gamma)$.
 By the arbitrariness of the vertex $\gamma$, $G$ is locally pentagon.
 Note that the only graph that is locally a pentagon is the icosahedron (see, e.g., \cite[Proposition 1.1.4]{BCN89}).
 The proof is done. \end{proof}

-A direct corollary of Theorem \ref{ARTG} is the classification of all amply regular graphs with parameters $(n, d, \alpha, 1)$ and positive Lin-Lu-Yau curvature.
+A direct corollary of Theorem \ref{ARTG} is the classification of all amply regular graphs with parameters $(n, d, \alpha, 1)$ and positive Lin--Lu--Yau curvature.

 \begin{corollary} Let $G$ be an amply regular graph with parameters $(n, d, \alpha, 1)$.
-If $G$ has positive Lin-Lu-Yau curvature, then $G$ is isomorphic to one of the following graphs: the pentagon, the line graph of the Petersen graph, the line graph of the Hoffman–Singleton graph, or the line graph of a strongly regular graph with parameters $(3250,57,0,1)$. \end{corollary}
+If $G$ has positive Lin--Lu--Yau curvature, then $G$ is isomorphic to one of the following graphs: the pentagon, the line graph of the Petersen graph, the line graph of the Hoffman–Singleton graph, or the line graph of a strongly regular graph with parameters $(3250,57,0,1)$. \end{corollary}

 \begin{proof} The desired classification follows by Lemma \ref{beta=1} and Theorem \ref{ARTG}. \end{proof}